bfeller/open_source_emr/README.md

 Also, don't go trying to use this for your own practice out of the box.
 This is a template and you will need to customize it to your needs.
 I'm not responsible for any issues you may have with this software.

+There is also tables for adding pharamcies to patients if you want to implement some sort of integration with a pharmacy.

 ## Getting Started

 The only thing you should need to do to get started is to run the following commands (if you already have a ruby environment setup):